Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: General properties of fermionic entanglement negativity

 Using (\ref{eq:ABCDrT_1}), we write

 where in the second line we observe that $\tilde{U}_A=(U_A^\dag)^{\sT}$ is also a unitary physical operator, since

-This makes the overall operation $\tilde{U}_A \otimes U_B$ unitary.
+This makes the overall operator $\tilde{U}_A \otimes U_B$ unitary.
 Lastly, in the third line of the proof we use the fact that trace norm does not change under unitary transformations.
 This then immediately implies (\ref{eq:mono2}) and (\ref{eq:mono2_logN}). $\blacksquare$

-A special case of (\ref{eq:mono2_norm}) is when we apply uni-local unitary physical operator $U_A\otimes \mathbb{I}_B$, i.e. when $U_B=\mathbb{I}_B$,
+A special case of (\ref{eq:mono2_norm}) is when we apply uni-local unitary physical operator $U_A\otimes \mathbb{I}_B$, i.e., when $U_B=\mathbb{I}_B$,